4-Month Sleep Regression: Your Survival Guide Is Here

 Bonus Tip: Download The Smart Sleep Coach App

-This innovative new app will provide a customized sleep plan to guide you step-by-step through the 4-month sleep regression, adjusting your baby’s sleep habits and gettig sleep on track in as little as seven days.
+This innovative new app will provide a customized sleep plan to guide you step-by-step through the 4-month sleep regression, adjusting your baby’s sleep habits and getting sleep on track in as little as seven days.

 When To Call The Doctor